chiqnfr/PhotoTranslate/README.md

 # PhotoTranslate
-My OCR Application using Tesseract and OpenCV
+My OCR Android Application using Tesseract and OpenCV